-“Smarketing” is when marketing is only executed with a short term, sales mentality.
+“Smarketing” is when marketing is only executed with a short-term, sales mentality.
 It’s the unholy melding of sales and marketing.
 Why is this bad?
-With Smarketing, the longer term, less urgent, strategic marketing activities are pushed aside.
+With Smarketing, the longer-term, less urgent, strategic marketing activities are pushed aside.
 It’s what remains when strategic marketing is absent.

 The Smarketing-led organization will fail to execute four tasks well: